yviscuit/openid-connect-4-identity-assurance/openid-advanced-syntax-for-claims.md

 depending on their requirements, provides options for restricted implementations, provides features for communication of these capabilities to Relying Parties and includes examples of how both features may be used.

+# Normative references

+See section 13 for normative references.

+# Terms and definitions
+For the purposes of this document, the following terms and definitions apply.

+## claim
+piece of information asserted about an entity

+[SOURCE: [@!OpenID], 1.2]

+## OpenID provider
+OAuth 2.0 Authorization Server that is capable of Authenticating the End-User and providing Claims to a Relying Party about the Authentication event and the End-User.
+Also referred to as OP or identity provider

+[SOURCE: [@!OpenID], 1.2]

+## relying party
+OAuth 2.0 Client application requiring End-User Authentication and Claims from an OpenID Provider.
+Also referred to as RP

+[SOURCE: [@!OpenID], 1.2]

 # Selective Abort/Omit